alpengeist/gpt-companion/README.md

 <img alt="action popup" src="doc/popup.png" width="30%" height="30%"/>

+The app can also stay on top of all windows, which is also configurable.

-The companion is more convenient than using ChatGPT or OpenAI Playground where you'll have to copy&paste the text yourself and fiddle with the same prompts over and over again.
+For working on text documents, the Companion is more convenient than using ChatGPT or OpenAI Playground where you'll have to copy&paste text snippets yourself and fiddle with the same prompts over and over again.
 Just run the Companion, put it aside and feed it with text.

-The Companion can also stay on top of all windows, which is also configurable.

 ## OpenAI Chat Models

-The Companion can use the chat models, however not in a chat-like fashion.
+The Companion can use the chat models, however not in a chat-like fashion -  nobody needs yet another chatbot.
 The OpenAI API has a specific endpoint for chat models, which works differently than the other models.
-The companion keeps no history of the Q&A with the model, which would be required to make it "chatty".
+The companion keeps no history of the "dialog" with the model, which would be required to make it "chatty".

 The chat models must be listed separately in a profile config.
 See __profile-default.toml__ about how to do it.